 - 1. Turn off the propane gas tank. - 2.
 Turn the furnace thermostat switch OFF. - 3.
 Remove all foods and items that may cause odors from cabinets and refrigerator. - 4.
 Clean and defrost the refrigerator.
 Prop the door open slightly to allow any odors to dissipate.
 Place an open box of baking soda inside the refrigerator to help absorb odors. - 5.
 Fully charge the batteries.
 Batteries must have at least 80% charge to survive freezing temperatures and long period of non-use.
 We recommend that you connect a battery charger or plug in the shoreline once a month during long-term storage periods to maintain battery charge and to avoid sulfating.
-If connecting a charger directly to batteries, turn the House/Coach Battery Switch off to avoid electrical arcing when attaching and detaching charge clamps.

-NOTE: We do not recommend leaving the shoreline plugged in continuously during storage periods because the batteries can lose electrolytic fluids and become damaged from continuous charging without periodic use.
+If connecting a charger directly to batteries, turn the Aux/Coach Battery Switch off to avoid electrical arcing when attaching and detaching charge clamps. - NOTE: We do not recommend leaving the shoreline plugged in continuously during storage periods because the batteries can lose electrolytic fluids and become damaged from continuous charging without periodic use.
 We recommend following regular battery inspection and maintenance especially in cold weather.
-See "Battery Care" in the Electrical section.
+See "Battery Care" in the Electrical section. - 6.
+After charging batteries, turn the Aux/Coach Battery and Chassis Battery Switch off to disconnect the batteries and avoid parasitic drain.

-- 6. After charging batteries, turn the House/ Coach Battery Switch off to disconnect the batteries and avoid parasitic drain. - Parasitic battery drain is the gradual drain by items connected directly to battery power such as clocks, radio memory, and the engine computer. - 7.
-Have the vehicle chassis completely serviced and lubricated.
+Parasitic battery drain is the gradual drain by items connected directly to battery power such as clocks, radio memory, and the engine computer.

+- 7. Have the vehicle chassis completely serviced and lubricated.
 Be sure radiator antifreeze protection level is sufficient for the lowest anticipated temperatures. - 8.
-Wash and wax the coach. - 9.
-Inspect all seams and seals around doors, windows, vents, and any other joints.
+Wash and wax the coach.

+- 9. Inspect all seams and seals around doors, windows, vents, and any other joints.
 Replace or repair any that are damaged.
-Sealing

-- materials and compounds can be purchased from your dealer.
+Sealing materials and compounds can be purchased from your dealer.
 Badly damaged weather seals may need to be replaced by your dealer. - 10.
 Close all windows and roof vents.
 Protect all appliance vent openings from contamination by animals or insects (e.g. bird nest, wasp nests, etc.) - 11.
 Lubricate all door hinges and locks. - 12.
 Clean the interior of the coach.
 Dirt and stains are more easily removed when fresh.

 If you are storing your vehicle through the winter, or in cold climates, extra preparations must be made to protect equipment and systems that can be damaged by freezing temperatures.
-See Winterizing Procedures in Section 7 - Plumbing.
+See Winterizing Procedures in Plumbing section.

-VEHICLE STORAGE - REMOVAL
+VEHICLE STORAGE -REMOVAL

 - 1. Completely air out the motor home. - 2.
 Have the entire LP gas system checked for leaks. - 3.
 Check window operation. - 4.
 Check cabinet and door hinges.
 Lubricate with penetrating oil, if necessary. - 5.
 Close all faucets and drain valves that are open. - 6.
 Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - 7.
 Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage. - 8.
-Sanitize the water system as outlined under Disinfecting the Fresh Water System in Section 7 Plumbing, then flush the waterlines thoroughly with fresh water. - 9.
+Sanitize the water system as outlined under Disinfecting the Fresh Water System in the Plumbing section, then flush the waterlines thoroughly with fresh water. - 9.
 After flushing fresh waterlines, install a new water filter cartridge on the galley sink water filter and/or full-coach water filteration system (if equipped).
-See appropriate filter installation instructions in Section 7 Plumbing.
+See appropriate filter installation instructions in Plumbing section.